Red Theater presents the world premiere of

 Mondays & Thursdays - Saturdays @ 7:30P, Sundays @ 3P

-Previews October 22 - 24 @ 7:30P
+Previews October 22 - 24 @ 7:30P **ONLY $10!**

 In Fall 2019, the market for basketball cards has never been more volatile – mint condition samples sell for five figures, and the selling and buying of cards has become a fraternal pursuit like no other.
 Caught in the center of this market is Corbin, the co-owner of a Seattle card shop, doing his best to keep the business afloat along with his aunt, Rhonda.
 But when a transgender teenage boy, Griffey, pulls a potentially game-changing card in the shop, the ensuing scramble to buy and sell it reveals the fissures around why men collect cards in the first place – and how they aim to define themselves as masculine by doing so.